Social Justice Task Forces

 Task forces are open to all TAE members!

-In December 2020, Temple Adat Elohim formed four Racial Justice Task Forces.
+In December 2020, Temple Adat Elohim formed four Social Justice Task Forces.
 Each group has been identifying specific areas that they would like to learn more about and then will be advocating for change.
 They will look to partner with existing groups who are already involved in this work.
 Each of the task forces welcomes TAE members to join as active participants in the group at any time.
 It is expected that these task forces will be on-going.

 Task Force Meeting Information